defeall/Web-Development/README.md

 # Web-Development
 All my web related projects are here
-They are basicaly made using HTML, CSS and JS
+They are basically made using HTML, CSS and JS